 When it comes to your participation, the total is greater than the sum of its parts, therefore your score will be determined by means of a deduction system.
 Students begin with 100 points, and the deduction of participation points will occur as follows.
-If you are not attending class (for any reason other than participation in a University-sponsored event, religious observance discussed prior to the absence with the instructor, or another prearranged just cause), then your participation is considered unsatisfactory for that day for the simple reason that you are not participating at all.
+If you are not attending class (for any reason other than participation in an EIU-recognized cause for missing class, religious observance discussed prior to the absence with the instructor, or another prearranged just cause), then your participation is considered unsatisfactory for that day for the simple reason that you are not participating at all.
 You will be deducted 10 points, or 10% from your total participation grade for the semester for each day you do not participate or your participation is deemed to be unsatisfactory by the instructor.
+These deductions shall be cumulative and doubled for multiple instances of cell phone use occurring after a first observed use in a given class period.
 Once deducted, participation credit cannot be made-up, and note well that participation is worth 100 points, or 10%, of the semester grade.
 This requirement is further discussed under the "Policies" section of this syllabus.
 NOTE: This requirement is distinct from the attendance requirement.

 Worksheets: During the semester, you will be assigned worksheets to complete.
-Most will be required to be completed in class, though some may be assigned to be completed outside of class.
+These will be required to be completed in class.
 Worksheets are collectively worth 25 points, or 2.5%, of the semester grade.

 Weekly Papers: We will be covering a vast array of material in this course, both in and out of class.
 The basic way that students will be asked to react to this material in writing is with a weekly paper.
 The prompt for the paper each week will only be given out verbally in class, so part of completing this assignment will be acquiring the prompt while in class.
-All papers must be typed in Times New Roman, 12pt font, double-spaced, using 1" margins, conform to competent standards of spelling and grammar, contain approximately 250 words (not less than 3/4 page, but no more than 1 page), and substantively respond to the prompt.
+All papers must be typed in Times New Roman, 12pt font, double-spaced, using 1" margins, conform to competent standards of spelling and grammar, contain at least 250 words (not less than 3/4 page, but no more than 1 page), and substantively respond to the prompt.
 In order to be complete, a printed and legible hard copy of the paper must be brought to class on the day it is due within the first 10 minutes of the class period.
 However, in the event that a student cannot deliver a hard copy to class on time, each student is permitted a maximum of two email submissions that must bear a time-stamp showing the email was sent before the paper would otherwise be considered late.
 Late submissions will not be accepted, and thus a weekly paper must be turned in on time or it will be considered incomplete.
+A deduction of 15 points from the total possible for all weekly papers shall be made for each incomplete paper.
 Further specific details on this course requirement will be given in class verbally.
+The weekly papers should be understood collectively as a single assignment, not as an aggregate of individual assignments.
 Collectively, the weekly papers are worth 150 points, or 15% of the semester grade.
 Important Note: It is impossible to earn an A for the semester unless ALL weekly papers are completed on time.
 It is impossible to earn an A or a B for the semester unless all but one of the weekly papers are completed on time.